msporna/TODO-terminal/Readme.md

 6. Task on device will be marked as completed after the sync is done correctly & moved to history tab

+### Scenario 3- Task created via Google Tasks, import to device

+1. create task in Google Tasks app
+2. create subtasks if you need to
+3. back to device, expand menu and select Sync option
+4. Google Task tasks (and subtasks) will be imported -  those will have tag: gtask_import

-### Scenario 3- Task compelted via device, sync with Google tasks
+### Scenario 4- Task compelted via device, sync with Google tasks

 1. create task on device with Google Task sync enabled
 2. make sure the task shows up in Google Tasks app on your device or web